This website is best viewed in a browser that supports web standards.

 Awarded to a graduate business major that demonstrates need and a willingness to give back to the community.
 Preference will be given to St. Joseph/Northwest Missouri area students.

 Recipient must be an upperclassman majoring in business with a minimum GPA of 3.00 and have completed a minimum of 27 credit hours at Northwest.

 A scholarship is awarded to a worthy student in business administration who resides on campus.
-Eligible are juniors and seniors at Northwest the following year and gradute students who will be working toward an MBA the next year.
+Eligible are juniors and seniors at Northwest the following year and graduate students who will be working toward an MBA the following year.
 Selection is made on the basis of scholarship and financial need of the student.
 Preference is given to students who have not received any other scholarships.